 Heroin can be administered in a variety of ways, the most common methods being smoking, snorting, and through intravenous injection.
 To smoke heroin, users burn it then inhale the smoke into the lungs, usually through a makeshift tube or straw.

 Some people erroneously believe that smoking or snorting heroin is not as dangerous or addictive as injecting it.
 Unfortunately, heroin is very addictive no matter the method of administration, and it can have severe effects on the body, in both the short- and the long-term.
-Smoking heroin is extremely hazardous, and the notion that it is safer than other methods of consumption is a dangerous myth.

 Effects of Smoking Heroin on the Body